-Friday November 1, 2019 from 8am - 4pm.
-This conference features presentations focused on issues facing older adults.
-Topics include social isolation, loneliness, poverty, issues faced by LGBT2SQ older adults, housing and new technologies to assist individuals to age at home safely.
-A full program will be posted here soon.
-Register here.
+On Friday November 1, 2019 the Centre for Studies in Aging & Health at Providence Care hosted this conference featuring presentations focused on issues facing older adults.
+Topics included social isolation, loneliness, poverty, sensory loss, issues faced by LGBT2SQ older adults, housing and new technologies to assist individuals to age at home safely.
+Pdf copies of the presenters slides are available for viewing.

 On January 14, 2019, The Division of Geriatric Medicine in collaboration with the Centre for Studies in Aging & Health and the Seniors Health Knowledge Network were pleased to offer this free webinar presentation featuring Tim Yearington (Grey Thunderbird), Algonquin Traditional Knowledge Keeper from the Office of Indigenous Initiatives of Queen's University.

 Learning objectives included to review population health concerns, disease prevalence and risk factors; to understand the role of Elders in Indigenous communities and to introduce Indigenous perspectives of health and end-of-life.
 To view the recording click here.
 For the full resource package click here.

 This article describes common experiences of malnutrition and abuse experienced by Indigenous children in the residential school system in Canada.
 The long-term consequences and impact on health are explored.
 3 pages.
 Last reviewed November 2018.

 The author includes the voices of many Indigenous persons to explore the intergenerational impacts of residential schools.
 Throughout there is an underlying theme of hope.
 31 pages.
 Last reviewed November 2018.

 This report investigates the health of First Nations and Labrador Inuit elders living in their home communities and the impact that residential schools have had on their social determinants of health.
 28 pages.
 Last reviewed November 2018.